 You might also check out what some of my clients have said about me.

 Can you provide a free sample edit?

 Sorry, no. I do offer sample edits, for a fee.
 If we end up working together on a full project, I will deduct the cost of the sample edit from your final bill—so at that point, it becomes free, in a way.
 But as a freelancer, I can’t afford to give away work, even if it’s only an hour’s worth.
 Think of it this way: Would you ask a stylist for a free first haircut?
 A massage therapist for a free sixty-minute session?
 A plumber for a free emergency repair?
 Probably not.
-So I hope that you would approach me—a person who trims, massages, and repairs prose for a living—the same way you would any other professional: as a respected provider of a service worth paying for, whom you will work with again and again if satisfied with the initial result.
+So I hope that you would approach me—a person who trims, massages, and repairs prose for a living—the same way you would any other professional: as a skilled provider of a service worth paying for, whom you will work with again and again if satisfied with the initial result.

 Can you find me an agent?

 No. My career has been devoted to the craft of writing, not the art of selling it.
 I can help you polish your manuscript, proposal, and query letter, but I’ll have to leave the connection-making to you.
 I can tell you that the best advice I’ve heard from agents over the years can be boiled down to a single point: do your homework.
 For starters, you might try reading this, this, or this.

 If we work together, am I guaranteed to get published?